Nallatech: Products

 Nallatech was promoted for commercial off-the-shelf (COTS) FPGA technology applied in computing.
 According to David R. Martinez, Robert A. Bond, and M. Michael Vai, Nallatech systems are "based on a modular design concept in which the designer chooses the number of FPGAs, amount and type of memory, and other expansion cards to include in a system."

 Nallatech is also known for its motherboards with PCI cards which provide a "high throughput connection over which a host PC can provide and receive data and monitor system performance."

 On June 17, 2015, it released the 385A FPGA Accelerator Card, which includes the Altera Arria 10 / 1150 FPGA, PCI-Express form factor and works with most major servers, including IBM, HP and Dell.

-In March 2011 the company announced a miniaturization service for their FPGAs.
+In March 2011 the company announced a miniaturization service for its FPGAs.

-In 2012, Nallatech has partnered with Altera, and integrated their PCI Express card with Stratix V FPGAs.
+In 2012, Nallatech has partnered with Altera, and integrated its PCI Express card with Stratix V FPGAs.

-Xilinx's Xtreme DSP kit was developed with Nallatech, and like Xilinx, Nallatech uses "floating-point cores" in their FPGAs.
+Xilinx's Xtreme DSP kit was developed with Nallatech, and like Xilinx, Nallatech uses "floating-point cores" in its FPGAs.